larsnaesbye/larsnaesbye/README.md

 :construction_worker: Employed to facilitate the processing and distribution of [public GNSS data for the Danish government](https://dataforsyningen.dk/data?filter=&view=gallery&search=gnss).
+Soon moving on to genomics 🧬

 :seedling: Learning Rust :crab: